telescopeuser/S-SB-Workshop/README.md

 #### Intermediate

-- **Open Intro**: A review to statistics, data analysis, and data visualization
+- **Open Intro**: A review to statistics, data analysis, and data visualization `Additional workshop`
-- **Mathematical Biostatistics Boot Camp**: One- and two-sample t-tests, power, and sample size
+- **Mathematical Biostatistics Boot Camp**: One- and two-sample t-tests, power, and sample size Additional workshop`
 - **Regression Models**: The basics of regression modeling in R

 #### Advanced